thibaultduponchelle/perlres/CONTRIBUTING.md

 It can be used by people that do not know Perl but you don't have to make this list fully accessible for them.

 Old softwares could appear, even if not maintained for years, but only if they seems not completely dead.

-## Rule

-* Add a few modules to one category in one pull-request.